Skip to main content

 • UC San Diego School of Medicine

-The UC San Diego Advancing Faculty Diversity (AFD) Cluster hire is an inventive program that goes beyond hiring new faculty.
-UC San Diego seeks to build and strengthen Black professional communities and intellectual spaces through innovative campus programming, faculty collaboration, and instructional and mentorship support.
-The goals of the AFD are to
+This initiative was part of the UC San Diego Advancing Faculty Diversity (AFD) Cluster Hire, an inventive program that extended beyond simply hiring new faculty.
+It aimed to build and strengthen Black professional communities and intellectual spaces through innovative campus programming, faculty collaboration, and instructional and mentorship support.
+The core goals of the AFD Cluster Hire were to:

-• Utilize interdisciplinary collaborations to address issues of race and racism, and
+• Utilize interdisciplinary collaborations to address issues of race and racism

-AFD faculty will conduct research among nationally and internationally renowned and award-winning faculty, research centers, departments, and UC San Diego divisions.
+AFD faculty conducted research alongside nationally and internationally renowned and award-winning faculty, research centers, departments, and divisions across UC San Diego.

-While AFD faculty become affiliated members of the AASM and BDAAS, AFD faculty do not have additional teaching or service requirements connected to their department workload.
-Courses designed and taught in the AASM/BDAAS will fulfill departmental teaching assignments and/or expected leadership in service activities focused on underrepresented racial minority students.
+While AFD faculty were affiliated with AASM and BDAAS, they did not assume additional teaching or service requirements beyond their home departments.
+Courses designed and taught in AASM/BDAAS fulfilled departmental teaching assignments and/or counted toward expected leadership in service activities focused on underrepresented racial minority students.

-• Connecting with Black faculty within multiple professional community spaces as opportunities for networking and mutual support.
+• Engaging with Black faculty across multiple professional communities for networking and support

-• Collaborating with faculty across UC San Diego to address issues of race, equity, and access in Black communities, in the USA and globally.
+• Collaborating across disciplines to address issues of race, equity, and access in Black communities, both in the U.S. and globally

-• Designing and teaching courses, or directing programs and internships, that focus on STEM, Health Sciences, Earth and Sea, Public Health, and the histories/ experiences/outcomes related to African Americans and/or the Black Diaspora.
+• Designing and teaching courses or leading programs and internships that connect STEM, Health Sciences, Public Health, Earth and Sea, and Black Diaspora and African American experiences

-• Automatic admittance to the highly sought-after National Center for Faculty Development and Diversity Faculty Success Program.
+• Automatic admittance to the prestigious National Center for Faculty Development and Diversity Faculty Success Program

-• Working with high-achieving students in the African American Studies Minor and/or Black Diaspora and African American Studies Major.
+• Working with high-achieving students in the AASM and BDAAS programs

-• Working with graduate students focused on intersections of Blackness and STEM.
+• Supporting graduate students examining intersections of Blackness and STEM

 In the News